This post contains Affiliate Links. For more info, you can check out my Affiliate Disclosure page.

 With the internet becoming big day by day, you have access to all the sources with just a few clicks away.
 All you need to do is enter the URL and everything is in front of you.

-So why not make use of it?
+Having so much potential, then why don’t you make use of it?

 With the emerge of Massive Open Online Courses (MOOCs), you have the option to take online courses without even joining or visiting any academy.

 It’s just you and your computer & not a crowded environment.
 Plus, you can learn anything from the comfort of your living room with your own schedule and timing.

 So considering all this, I have compiled a list of 7 websites that provide both free & paid online courses that will really help you to learn something new.

 7 WEBSITES TO LEARN ANYTHING ONLINE FOR FREE

 I have used all of the sites mentioned below.
 Though, I have interacted less with some websites, but, they still add a lot of value.

 These websites provide both free & paid courses.
 Some of them even provide certificates which you can include on your resume to add more value.